A Message From Our Leadership

 Dear WAHS community,

-I am thrilled to be joining the WAHS community, a diverse, energetic and thoughtful group of hard-working administrators, teachers and students.
-This school is an incredible place to grow and learn for students and staff alike.
+I look forward to joining the WAHS community, a diverse, energetic, and thoughtful group of hard-working administrators, teachers, and students.

 Preparation for the Future

 The Wallis Annenberg High School serves students in 9th through 12th grades, and focuses on encouraging students to achieve personal success, a strong sense of self and community, along with a deep appreciation for lifelong learning.

 Each student is challenged with a strong focus on become mentally and academically prepared to enter – and succeed – in college and beyond.